FedericoRuiz97/kaggle_movies/README.md

 # Features design
 I've organized the design in 3 different feature families: Movie features, user features, and environment features.
-1) Movie features:
+## 1) Movie features:
-This are general descriptions of the movie.
-These are low-complexity features because there is no temporality issues involved, and the information consists only on the movie itself
+### This are general descriptions of the movie.
+These are low-complexity features because there is no temporality issues involved, and the information consists only on the movie itself.
+Here is the list of features with the hypothesis I had to explain behaviour.
+- Movie year (extracted from the title): Useful for years (or decades) with great movies.
+Also useful to build other features
+- Flag for each genre: Some genres consistently have bad rates (e.g.: horror movies are usually bad)
+- Tag relevance information:
+1. Top 5 tags of the movie (string): Useful tags were relevant (e.g.: oscar(best supporting actor) , surprise ending, etc)
+2. Relevance of the top 5 most relevant tags of all movies: Some tags are consistently relevant, such as "great ending" which suggest a big impact on the rating
+3. Relevance of the top 5 most discriminant tags of all movies: If the tag has very different relevances, it should mean it is important to describe a movie ("tense" is not a tag for every movie).
+Not so promising for predictions, but insightful for movie description.
+4. IMDB average ratings (External): If IMDB applied a high rate to the movie, most users should do so (even if they dislike the movie, they might be biased)
+5. IMDB votes quantity: Gives a sense of how many people saw the movie (and how reliable is the average rating)
+6. Movie recency: years between the movie creation and the rating.
+I think people watch old movies only if these have nice references (useful for other features like "avg. recency of movies watched for each user)

+## 2) User features: